What is Process Throughput?

 - Pulling a throughput report from an electronic Kanban system

-- Dividing the current number of items in WIP by the cycle time value
+- Dividing the number of items in the inventory by the time they take to get completed.

 Did you know?

-Kanban Tool® incorporates a clever way of measuring your process throughput - with Lead & Cycle Time diagram, you can compare the time spent actively working with the time the items have spent in the process on a whole.
+Kanban Tool® incorporates a clever way of measuring your process throughput.
+With the Lead & Cycle Time diagram, you can compare the time spent actively working with the time the items have spent in the process as a whole.
 Try this and other automated metrics for yourself!